JCSMR is a centre of vibrant and innovative medical research.

 This group focuses on the molecular analysis of major pro-malignant transcription factor networks that operate in cancer cells using an integrated approach.

-We are interested in learning gene expression control mechanisms through the lens of host-transposon interaction and how they, in turn, play roles in animal development.
+We are interested in learning gene expression control mechanisms through the lens of host-transposon interaction and how they play roles in animal development.

 Our Group elucidate the molecular mechanisms underlying phototransduction and adaptation - the conversion of light into a neural signal and subsequent recovery